storacha/specs/w3-account.md

 }
 ```

-Agent MAY account delegation to a serivce so that it is persisted and can be retrieved later with a different agent.
+Agent MAY account delegation to a service so that it is persisted and can be retrieved later with a different agent.

 > Invokes `access/delegate` asking web3.storage to record delegation from `did:key:zAlice` space to the `alice@web.mail` account.